battleskorpion/HOIIVUtils/README.md

 ## Description

-This Java application provides a user-friendly interface to interact with your Hearts of Iron 4 mod folder.
+This application provides a user-friendly interface to interact with your Hearts of Iron 4 mod folder.
 It offers a variety of tools and utilities designed to enhance your modding experience, making it easier and more efficient.

 Started this to help with our Hearts of Iron 4 mod where you can find the discord link below.
 North America Divided: [https://discord.gg/AyJY59BcbM](https://discord.gg/AyJY59BcbM)